thanaphongK37/Data-Science-and-Data-Analyst-Project/Data_Engineer/Data_Pipeline/Data_Pipeline_Using_DataFactory/README.md

 Once the data update is completed, the **pipeline logs the process execution status** into a monitoring table.
 This log is essential for **tracking pipeline performance** and identifying potential failures.
 ![ชื่อรูปภาพ](https://github.com/thanaphongK37/Data-Science-and-Data-Analyst-Project/blob/main/Data_Engineer/Data_Pipeline/Data_Pipeline_Using_DataFactory/InsertLog.png)

----

-## 📌 Additional Notes
-To display a **Data Pipeline Diagram**, use the following Markdown syntax: